Office of the Vice President for

 To ensure prudent management of all funds entrusted to the University for carrying out its programs and activities, this policy and its procedure outline the principles governing university expenditures and prescribes a policy and procedure for ensuring appropriate signature authority for all university expenditures.
 These guidelines are provided to assist all university departments in meeting their obligation of public accountability to the State of Texas, governmental agencies, and to other constituencies that have provided funds for the University's use.

 It is the responsibility of the Vice President for Administration and Finance to provide controls that ensure accountability for all university funds.
+The Senior Administrative Official of the unit is responsible for certifying all transactions within their budgetary allocations or delegating authority (not responsibility) to subordinates to certify such transactions.
+Such delegations are required to be in writing in the format prescribed in this document.

 - The expenditure is made for the purpose for which funds were budgeted.